genome/rex/README.md

     - difficult to make small changes to a "process"
     - difficult to know what happened during a process
     - much work is "untracked"

+## User Stories
+### Alignment
+- multiple bams as input
+- aln twice (read 1 and 2) for each bam
+- sampe for each sai pair
+- re-header sam file
+- sam to bam
+- sort bam
+- merge sorted bams

+### Variant Detection
+- mixture of tumor and normal bams as input
+- run mutltiple callers
+- filter results of each caller
+- set operations on result
+- filter combined results

+### ReferenceAlignment
+- multiple bams as input
+- group bams into tumor & normal
+- align all the bams
+- variant detection